 Environmentally Sensitive Smallholding

 Olivia is in charge of the garden and has been since the family’s arrival to Gwalia in 1979.
-She has been dedicated toward self-sufficiency for over 30 years and is quite an expert (although if you ask her a question she will always start the answer with “I don’t know really, but what I do is…”).
-Self-sufficiency is hard work and was not always appreciated by her children – it often involves long periods with limited variety (“Sprouts AGAIN?!”) but is amazing come July or August when there is an abundance of fresh fruit and fresh raw vegetables.
+She has been dedicated toward self-sufficiency for 40 years and is quite an expert (although if you ask her a question she will always start the answer with “I don’t know really, but what I do is…”).
+Self-sufficiency is hard work and was not always appreciated by her children – it often involves long periods with limited variety (“Kale AGAIN?!”) but is amazing come July or August when there is an abundance of fresh fruit and fresh raw vegetables.

 We have about 20 chickens in total.
 We have lots of space for them to run around.
 They are fed with wheat in the morning when they get up and before roosting at night.
 We have to keep them very secure at night to make sure they are protected from predators (Fox, Badger and Mink), and the door has a double lock – foxes can be very clever!

 Surplus produce is often preserved in pickles, kilner jars or the freezer.
 Last year’s bumper crop of blackcurrants resulted in some interesting experiments – cordial, chutney, creme-de-cassis and of course, jam.
 Sometimes the surplus is sold to visitors, local restaurants or to friends.
+We sometimes have our own meat for sale, we’ll send out a list of what we have available to buy in the run-up to your visit.